* Updated March 19, 2019

 The SCDHEC requires that products used for treating drinking water be certified by NSF International, an independent, third-party certification organization.
 NSF International standards are used by many states as a quality assurance practice.
 The purpose of the NSF/ANSI-60 standard is for the control of potential adverse human health effects from products added to water for its treatment.
 HaloSan was certified by NSF International for use in drinking water." - Environmental Protection Agency

 The City’s drinking water currently meets the requirements of the EPA’s Safe Drinking Water Act and the State Primary Drinking Water Regulations.
+To see the latest Public Water System Supervision (PWSS) annual review click here.

 In addition to required compliance sampling, DHEC has, over the years, collected samples to investigate concerns expressed to the Department.
 There were also two special studies conducted in April 2018.
 Information and data from the events are shared on these pages as well as in Fact Sheets that appear as links.